 Let’s start by defining some key terms:

-Competencies identify the observable behaviors that successful performers demonstrate on the job.
+- Competencies identify the observable behaviors that successful performers demonstrate on the job.
 Those behaviors are the result of various abilities, skills, knowledge, motivations, and traits an employee may possess.
+(Need more info?
+Here's the difference between skills and competencies.)

-Core competencies are a specific type of competency.
+- Core competencies are a specific type of competency.
 They identify the key values and strengths shared by everyone in the organization, regardless of the job they perform.
-Supporting those shared core competencies enable an organization to differentiate itself in a competitive marketplace and define the behaviors that support those differentiators.

 Competencies vs. Values